estruyf/blog-content/content/posts/2021-08-18-devhack-edit-language-specific-settings-like-markdown.md

 ---
-title: '#DevHack: language-specific settings in a VSCode extension'
+title: "#DevHack: language-specific settings in a VSCode extension"
-slug: /devhack-language-specific-settings-vscode-extension/
+slug: "/devhack-language-specific-settings-vscode-extension/"
-description: Get to know how you can set language-specific settings straight from within the code of your Visual Studio Code extension.
+description: "Get to know how you can set language-specific settings straight from within the code of your Visual Studio Code extension."
-author: Elio Struyf
+author: "Elio Struyf"
-type: post
+type: "post"
-date: '2021-08-18T08:11:02.464Z'
+date: "2021-08-18T08:11:02.464Z"
-lastmod: '2021-08-18T08:11:02.464Z'
+lastmod: "2021-08-18T08:11:02.464Z"
 draft: false
 tags:
-  - Development
+  - "Development"
-  - VSCode
+  - "VSCode"
-  - Extensions
+  - "Extensions"
 categories: []
 comments: true
 keywords:
-  - language-specific
+  - "language-specific"
-preview: "/social/fea389e7-5a3d-4caa-bb3a-de09275cad18.png"
+preview: "/social/aa795adf-d874-45f8-bd3b-85a87a284d96.png"
 ---

 When working with Visual Studio Code and different types of languages, you might want to change some settings only for one specific language.